umpox/ReadingTime-BrowserExtension/README.md

 ## TO-DO
 - Investigate reading time for a page changing when going back and forth between tabs
+- Fix extension crashing when browser is closed during script execution
 - Improve options page CSS